harmonymotion/harmonymotion.github.io/_pages/ssu.md

 Hi everyone!
 My editor, Au Goose, created this concept of a world like ours, but with lucky recipients of Shard Strike phenomena gaining superpowers while the not-so-lucky ones get burned into ash...

-There are heroes, there are villains, there are those who just want to live their simple lives who are now blessed (or cursed) with additional power.
-There is magic, there is persecution, there are activists and mystery and those who just want to satisfy their lust.
+There are heroes, there are villains, and there are those just wanting to live their lives, all now blessed (or cursed) with inescapable power.
+There is magic, persecution, revolution, and mystery as ordinary people find themselves with the power to champion great causes or who just want to satisfy their lust.

-It's like the Marvel Cinematic Universe, but for adults!

-Here is a public collection of the stories we have written in the Shard-Strike Universe.
-Commissions are open to take part in this playground!
-We will incorporate your character into the world meaningfully and include them as the stories continue to unfold!
+Here we offer a public collection of stories written in the Shard-Strike Universe for you to browse.
+Commissions are open for you to take part in this playground!
+We incorporate YOUR character into the world meaningfully with bonus art and including them as the Shard Strike saga continues to unfold!

 ## Enough already, let me at the stories!